 Some of the many benefits of a colon detox protocol include weight loss, more energy, mental clarity, improved digestion, better skin health, and better sleep.
-When you detox the body with a full body cleanse, you flush toxins out of your body and rejuvenate your systems and organs.
+When you detox the body, using a whole body cleanse, you flush toxins out of your body and rejuvenate your systems and organs.

 Consider a liver-support supplement.

 Supplements that assist with liver function and management of overactive beta-glucuronidase include calcium D-glucarate, diindolylmethane (DIM), indole-3-carbinol, N-acetylcysteine (NAC), alpha-lipoic acid, and glutathione.
-I suggest considering a herbal liver support formula containing powerful herbs which can help support detoxification and normal function of the liver and gallbladder such as Livatrex.
+I suggest considering a herbal liver support formula containing powerful herbs which can help support detoxification and normal function of the liver and gallbladder, such as Liver Health Herbal Liver Support.

 FYI: Hormone imbalances can also CAUSE constipation

 Hormone imbalance can actually cause constipation.
-One of the most common hormone imbalances that leads to constipation is hypothyroidism.
+One of the most common hormone imbalances that lead to constipation is hypothyroidism.
 When thyroid hormones are low, it can cause the bowels to become sluggish.
-Also too little progesterone can cause your colon to slow down.
-If you experience chronic constipation, it’s time to have a complete sex hormones and thyroid evaluation by a knowledgeable healthcare practitioner.
+Also, too little progesterone can cause your colon to slow down.
+If you experience chronic constipation, it’s time to have a complete sex hormone and thyroid evaluation by a knowledgeable healthcare practitioner.

-Frequent constipation is very common in women.
-In fact, so much so that many women often ignore the body’s signal that something is not right.
+Frequent constipation is prevalent in women.
+So much so that many women often ignore the body’s signal that something is not right.

 No matter its cause, frequent constipation can often be remedied by lifestyle changes such as diet and exercise.
 Some natural supplements can also help.
-If your frequent constipation becomes chronic, does not respond to at-home treatment, or is accompanied by the symptoms above, please seek out a knowledgeable healthcare practitioner.
+If your frequent constipation becomes chronic, does not respond to at-home treatment, or accompanies the symptoms above, please seek a knowledgeable healthcare practitioner.